YJLi-new/vibe-coding-prompts/README.md

 # vibe-coding-prompts

 ### 撰写方案：
 I would like to modify the project according to the following method.
-Please write a detailed, step-by-step, executable code modification plan for the project:
+Please write a detailed, step-by-step, executable code modification plan for the project.

+You only need to provide a macro design plan, architecture (in natural language) design, and offer code review suggestions (if the user has provided code), without having to write any specific code.

 ### 修改方案：
 Please evaluate, analyze, and critique the following rough plan, and roughly assess its feasibility. 【do not modify any files or code】